AlexandreStang/2023_randomovie/README.md

 ## 🚀 Live Demo

 This website is currently hosted on Netlify.
-[Click here to try it out yourself!](https://randomovie-as.netlify.app/)
+[Click here to visit the site!](https://randomovie-as.netlify.app/)

 ## ⚡ Technologies Used